Troy Rosario: International career

 As a member of the Gilas Cadets, Rosario saw action in the 2015 Southeast Asian Games and the 2015 SEABA Championship, where his team won gold medals on both occasions.
 He was also included in the Gilas Pilipinas 3.0 pool that competed in the 2015 FIBA Asia Championship.
 He saw action in the 2015 William Jones Cup but did not make it to the Final 12 roster for 2015 FIBA Asia Championship.

 Player profile

-Rosario has the height and build to play as a power forward or even a center and he’s also mobile and athletic enough to be a small forward.
-He has also developed a decent outside shot extending to the three-point area which makes him a tough cover considering that he can also put the ball on the floor and score on the low block.
+Rosario has the build to play power forward or center, and is also mobile and athletic enough to be a small forward.

 Personal life

 He is the older brother of CJ Rosario, a former member of the Arellano University's women's volleyball team, now playing professionally for the Petron Tri-Activ Spikers in the Philippine Super Liga.
 Like his younger sister, Rosario also played volleyball and has even represented Cagayan Valley in the Palarong Pambansa before converting to basketball.

 Troy Rosario is married to Michelle Aguas.
 They have two daughters.